Aam panna recipe and Bengali Aam pora’r shorbot recipe

 How to make aam panna with step by step pictures

-First step – Boil mangoes
+First step – Boil the mangoes

 raw mango slices & mint or pudina leaves are kept in a white bowl